Products of manifolds with fibered corners: Fibered corners

 \end{defn}

-\begin{rmk} \mbox{} \begin{itemize} \item For the definition we do not necessarily require that boundary hypersurfaces are connected; as in \cite{AM} we allow $H$ to be a `collective boundary hypersurface' i.e., a union of disjoint connected boundary hypersurfaces.
-One reason for this is that a fiber $\bff H$, a fibered corners manifold in its own right, may have distinct boundary hypersurfaces which are the restrictions to the fiber of a single connected boundary hypersurface of the total space, as in the example of a finite width M\"obius strip fibering over a circle.
+\begin{rmk} \mbox{} \begin{itemize} \item For the definition we do not necessarily require that boundary hypersurfaces are connected; as in \cite{AM} we allow $G$ to be a `collective boundary hypersurface' i.e., a union of disjoint connected boundary hypersurfaces.
+One reason for this is that a fiber $\bff G$, a fibered corners manifold in its own right, may have distinct boundary hypersurfaces which are the restrictions to the fiber of a single connected boundary hypersurface of the total space, as in the example of a finite width M\"obius strip fibering over a circle.

-Another reason comes from the connection to stratified spaces as discussed in \S\ref{S:strat}, in which the $\bfb H$ and $\bff H$ are closely related to the strata and associated links, respectively, of a stratified space.
-In the latter theory one often wants to consider stratifications in which the links, and hence the $\bff H$, may be disconnected; for example, a torus pinched along a non-bounding circle has a singular stratum whose link consists of two disjoint circles, and the associated manifold with fibered corners is a cylinder with both boundary components considered as a single boundary hypersurface fibering over a point. \item In the existing literature it is typical to only consider fibrations only on the proper boundary hypersurfaces, and in the absence of an explicit fibration on $X$ itself, there are two canonical choices: namely $\phi_X$ can be either of the trivial fibrations: $\phi_X = \id : X \to X$, making $X$ interior maximal, or $\phi_X : X \to \pt$, making $X$ interior minimal.
+Another reason comes from the connection to stratified spaces as discussed in \S\ref{S:strat}, in which the $\bfb G$ and $\bff G$ are closely related to the strata and associated links, respectively, of a stratified space.
+In the latter theory one often wants to consider stratifications in which the links, and hence the $\bff G$, may be disconnected; for example, a torus pinched along a non-bounding circle has a singular stratum whose link consists of two disjoint circles, and the associated manifold with fibered corners is a cylinder with both boundary components considered as a single collective boundary hypersurface fibering over a point.

+Note that if $\bfb G$ is disconnected, then different components of the fibration $G$ may have non-diffeomorphic typical fibers; unfortunately our notational convention, in which we denote the fiber systematically by $\bff G$, doesn't support this scenario.
+Rather than complicate the notation further, we leave it to the reader to make the necessary adjustments. \item In the existing literature it is typical to only consider fibrations only on the proper boundary hypersurfaces, and in the absence of an explicit fibration on $X$ itself, there are two canonical choices: namely $\phi_X$ can be either of the trivial fibrations: $\phi_X = \id : X \to X$, making $X$ interior maximal, or $\phi_X : X \to \pt$, making $X$ interior minimal.
 We denote these by $X_\tmax$ and $X_\tmin$, respectively.

 In Appendix~\ref{S:tubes} we characterize interior fibrations $\bfib X : X \to \bfb X$ as certain surjective submersions in the category of fibered corners manifolds: see Definition~\ref{D:int_fibn} and Corollary~\ref{C:loc_trivial}. \end{itemize} \end{rmk}